hpe-security-lab/publications/csvsm-proxy-security-analysis/csvsm-proxy-security-analysis.md

 Depending on the deployment, the hypervisor could use this to access confidential data, modify data for which it is not authorised, or otherwise manipulate cross-CVM protocols and communications.

 Once again, one might expect an attack of this nature to be detectable through attestation of the post-boot environment, but this is not the case as the hypervisor can [circumvent TPM attestation](#tpm-attestation).
-Sealing the secret (in the above example, the DevID private key) against TPM PCRs also cannot be used to prevent this attack, as measures of runtime state (such as IMA[^ima-docs]) do not result in predictable PCRs.
+Sealing the secret (in the above example, the DevID private key) against TPM PCRs also cannot be used to prevent this attack, as measures of runtime state (such as IMA[^ima-docs]) do not result in predictable PCR values.

 ### Multiple Key Brokers